-3.5 Special precautions for use
+4.5 Special precautions for use

-Special precautions for safe use in the target species
+i).
+Special precautions for use in animals

 Treated animals should be kept warm and at a constant temperature, both during the procedure and recovery.

 It is recommended that animals are fasted for 12 hours prior to administration of the veterinary medicinal product.
 Water may be given.